noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

   - AWSStepFunctionsReadOnlyAccess: access policy providingread only access to the AWS Step Functions service.
 - AWS Step Functions can invoke code and access AWS resources.
   - you need to grant Step Functions access to those resources by using an IAM role.

+### Systems Manager

+- FYI:
+  - for hybrid environments you need a service role that grants the agent access to assumeRole
+- required policies
+  - resource groups
+  - tag editor
+  - instance profile role for SSM to manage resources on your behalf
+- optional policies
+  - personal health dashboard
+  - aws Config
+  - cloudwatch logs / cloudwatch agent
+  - s3 buckets